LoveDaisy/ice_halo_sim/cpp/README.md

 I have prepared pieces of Matlab codes for visualization those results.

 `matlab/src/read_binary_result-example.m` reads the `.bin` files and plot the ray points.
+See `matlab/` folder for details.

 `matlab/src/plot_crystal-example.m` plots the shape of crystals.
 You can copy data from program output on screen.
 The lines start with `V:` indicate vertex data, and those start with `F:` indicate face data.
+See `matlab/` folder for details.

 ## Configuration file